-Alison joined NextSense Institute in August 2015 (then known as the Renwick Centre) as the Professional Experience Coordinator.
+Alison joined NextSense Institute in August 2015 as the Professional Experience Coordinator.

-Alison is a Teacher of the Deaf with over 30 years’ experience in the field of sensory impairment in early intervention, primary and high school settings, using a range of communication modes.
-Alison has worked at NextSense since 2001, setting up the Connected Services (formerly teleschool services) for families and children with vision and hearing in QLD, WA, SA, NSW and NT.
+Alison is a teacher of the deaf with over 30 years’ experience in the field of sensory disability in early intervention, primary and high school settings, using a range of communication modes.
+Alison has worked at NextSense since 2001, setting up the Connected Services (formerly Teleschool Services) for families and children with vision and hearing loss in QLD, WA, SA, NSW and NT.

-More recently Alison has coordinated the Early Learning Program for children 0-8 years of age with a sensory impairment.
-Alison has mentored and trained Teachers of the Deaf, Teacher Aides and Speech Pathologist in developing child's communication.
-Her role as Professional Experience Coordinator has involved supporting Teachers and Allied Health Professionals in educational, medical and support settings that provide services to children and adults with a sensory impairment.
+More recently Alison has coordinated the early learning program for children 0-8 years of age with a sensory disability.
+Alison has mentored and trained teachers of the deaf, teacher aides and speech pathologist in developing child's communication.
+Her role as professional experience coordinator has involved supporting teachers and allied health professionals in educational, medical and support settings that provide services to children and adults with a sensory disability.

 - Development of critical thinking skills to reflect on prior knowledge and practice

 - Implementation of best practice principles in early childhood intervention